Christmas in London 2018

 Between eating, drinking and being merry, there are lots of festive activities to enjoy in London including a hop-on hop-off bus tour of the city in full festive swing.
 To help plan your visit, our ultimate guide to Christmas in London 2018 provides some great ideas to celebrate Christmas in the capital.

 Winter Offer!
 FREE 24 hour extension on all 24h, 48hr and 72hr tickets if you travel before 28 February 2019.

 Most of London’s Christmas lights are switched on around mid-November and there are lots of ways you can enjoy them in the city.

 Christmas Lights Tour

-Be dazzled by London at Christmas on our Christmas Lights bus tour, departing from Leicester Square at 6:30 PM and 8:30 PM from 17th November - 29th December.
-Our 45-minute festive bus tour takes you past the Christmas tree at Trafalgar Square, Oxford Street Christmas lights and the world-famous Regent Street.
+Be dazzled this Christmas in London on our Christmas Lights bus tour.
+Our 45 minute Magical Christmas Lights tour, departs from Leicester Square from 17th November - 29th December.
+The 45-minute festive bus tour takes you past the Christmas tree at Trafalgar Square, Oxford Street Christmas lights and the world-famous Regent Street.

 Southbank Winter Lights

 The Southbank Winter Lights is a wintery themed concert by the BBC Concert Orchestra in the Southbank Centre.
 Enter Queen Elizabeth Hall on 5th December to enjoy the concert, starting at 7.30pm, and book your tickets from just £12.

 Step into a world of fairytales and fantasy at Kew Gardens this Christmas.
 On the 22nd of November, Kew Gardens will light up for Christmas.
 Follow a twinkling light trail through the enchanting gardens, singing trees and a spellbinding fire garden.
 Book your tickets from 26th June.